Gone are the days of releasing fluff content into the wild and feeling confident it will find an audience.

 What is a Content Strategy Framework?

 A content strategy framework is a structured content plan for what content you’ll create, who it’ll be targeted to, and how it’ll help you achieve your business’ goals.
+Think of it how a teacher thinks of their lesson plan template.
+It’s fundamental in order to get the best results.

 The majority of companies begin with content production in house.